 Whether it's a fast-paced walk, a long run, or hiking adventure, Black Russian Terriers enjoys all types of physical exercise.
 And they need it, too, thriving with a minimum of 30–45 minutes of daily exercise.
 Without enough physical activity or sufficient family time, they may become unhappy, destructive dogs.

 Black Russian Terriers typically excel in many canine sports.
 These include rally obedience, agility, lure coursing, dock diving, cart pulling, K-9 nose work, tracking, and more.

-Respond well to reward-based training techniques using treats and favorite toys.
+Black Russian Terriers respond well to reward-based training techniques (never punishment-based) using treats and favorite toys.